Topic 2 β†’ Subtopic 2.8

 For example, cigarette smoking generates secondhand smoke, which harms non-smokers by increasing their risk of respiratory diseases.
 Since smokers do not account for these external health costs, cigarettes are overconsumed in a free market, leading to higher public healthcare costs and reduced quality of life.

-How Negative Consumption Externalities Lead to Market Failure
+How Negative Consumption Externalities Lead to

 Market failure occurs when individuals consume goods at a level that is above the socially optimal quantity, leading to inefficiencies.
 In a well-functioning market, marginal social benefit (MSB) should equal marginal social cost (MSC) to ensure an efficient allocation of resources.
 However, in the case of negative consumption externalities, the marginal private benefit (MPB) of consuming the good exceeds the MSB, meaning that individuals derive more personal benefit from consumption than society as a whole.